-If I book CBT training in Water Orton what would I be doing?
+If I book a CBT test in Water Orton what would I be doing?

 A CBT test consists of 5 elements labelled A to E. You will do these 5 elements in order throughout the day.

 The DVSA have produced an excellent short video showing you the elements of a CBT.
 Here is the video and below it is the description of each of the elements.

 Element A comprises of talk about clothing, safety helmet and equipment.
 This is also when your licence and eyesight will be checked and the aims of the course outlined.
 Make sure to bring your glasses or contact lenses if you wear